znsoftm/ESA4TC/README.md

 # TCSD for Chinese

-This repository is containing code for paper **TCSD: Text Classification with Single Document  for Chinese **
+This repository is acommodating code for paper **TCSD: Text Classification with Single Document  for Chinese **